apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 The fields of that payload are defined as follows:

-* `pluginServiceName`: The name of the plugin returning the result (e.g. "Camera").
+- `pluginServiceName`: The name of the plugin returning the result (e.g. "Camera").
 This can be found in the `<name>` tag of a plugin's plugin.xml file
-* `pluginStatus`: The status of the plugin call (see below)
+- `pluginStatus`: The status of the plugin call (see below)
-* `result`: Whatever the result of the plugin call is
+- `result`: Whatever the result of the plugin call is

 The possible values for `pluginStatus` in the `pendingResult` field include the following:

-* `"OK"` - The plugin call was successful
+- `"OK"` - The plugin call was successful
-* `"No Result"` - The plugin call ended with no result
+- `"No Result"` - The plugin call ended with no result
-* `"Error"` - The plugin call resulted in some general error
+- `"Error"` - The plugin call resulted in some general error
-* Other miscellaneous errors
+- Other miscellaneous errors
-    * `"Class not found"`
+  - `"Class not found"`
-    * `"Illegal access"`
+  - `"Illegal access"`
-    * `"Instantiation error"`
+  - `"Instantiation error"`
-    * `"Malformed url"`
+  - `"Malformed url"`
-    * `"IO error"`
+  - `"IO error"`
-    * `"Invalid action"`
+  - `"Invalid action"`
-    * `"JSON error"`
+  - `"JSON error"`

-Please note that it is up to the plugin to decide what is contained in the `result` field and the meaning of the `pluginStatus` that is returned.
-Reference the API of the plugin you are using to see what you should expect those fields to contain and how to use their values.
+_Note: It is up to the plugin to decide what is contained in the `result` field and the meaning of the `pluginStatus` that is returned.
+Refer to the plugin's API documentationf or the expect results and how to use the values._

 #### Example

 Below is a brief example application that uses the `resume` and `pause` events to manage state.
 It uses the Apache camera plugin as an example of how to retrieve the results of a plugin call from the `resume` event payload.
 The portion of the code dealing with the `resume`'s `event.pendingResult` object requires cordova-android **5.1.0+**

 ```javascript
 // This state represents the state of our application and will be saved and